targetsm/learning-dynamics-clm/README.md

 ## Model Setup

 Our experiments rely on PyTorch and the [Fairseq](https://github.com/facebookresearch/fairseq) framework.
+My Setup:
+- PyTorch v1.4.0
+- CUDA 10.0.130
+- CUDNN 7.5
 We provide an adapted version of Fairseq under [/alti/fairseq](/alti/fairseq).

 ### Data